What the CROWN Act means for Black women at work

 “Dove and the CROWN Coalition have accomplished so much over the past year, and as we continue the work to ensure the protection of Black women, children, and men from hair discrimination, a form of racial discrimination,” said Esi Eggleston Bracey, executive VP and COO of North America Beauty and Personal Care at Unilever, in a press release.
 “While there’s more work to be done, we must also pause to celebrate our victories along the way.”

-Cash, now an executive director of the women’s health organization Sad Girls Club, was excited to learn that the CROWN Act passed last year in New York, where she lives.
+Cash, now an executive director of the women’s health nonprofit Sad Girls Club, was excited to learn that the CROWN Act passed last year in New York, where she lives.
 “This is something that we’ve been dealing with for a long time and something that we should not have ever had to really deal with,” says Cash.
 “Our hair is our hair.”

 The Joy Collective, a marketing and communications agency, was one of the driving forces of the CROWN Coalition.
 “We were seeing more and more stories of our beautiful children being sent home from school,” says Kelli Richardson Lawson, CEO and founder of JOY Collective.
 “We didn’t realize that it was legal in this country to discriminate against Black people at the time, but once we realized that, we, on behalf of Unilever and the Dove brand, started working on trying to craft something that could really make a change.”